 A one-day conference for producers, indies, broadcasters and students packed with industry-led masterclasses and Q&A sessions designed to encourage a new wave of television format development in the UK.

 This programme, developed by the Creative Diversity Network and ScreenSkills, ran for two years, introducing new talent into the commissioning teams at BBC, ITV, Channel 4, Channel 5 and Sky, with the aim of increasing the diversity of output across all genres of UK television.
-The programme is now closed to applications.

 Rising Director Scheme